Controls

 Payment

 This control allows the user to perform a payment in the form.
 Upon clicking, users can be taken to a pop-out window to a site such as PayPal to handle payment processing.
-The Order Id for this payment will be automatically generated by LiveForms.
+The Order ID for this payment will be automatically generated by LiveForms.

 This control has the following additional properties: